jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Tufty cheat sheet.md

 - Go to *View > Files* to browse the file system
 - *View > Plotter* to view `print`ed numbers on a graph

+# Using MicroPico for VSCode

+- `manualComDevice` setting should look something like `/dev/cu.usbmodem101`, can get it from Thonny

 # Change screen brightness

 ```python